 Searching for the strongest security scheme is a great starting point, but even the strongest form of protection is breakable.
 Furthermore some of the strongest security schemes have the unpleasant side effect, that once they fail, it doesn't happen in a controlled benign manner.

-Example: Trying to mathematically calculate the private part of an RSA key pair is virtually impossible.
-But hacking into a system and stealing the private key may not be that hard, and once it is disclosed, not only is the current intercepted data suddenly decrypt-able to outsiders, but all previously intercepted material may be decrypted as well.
+Example: Trying to mathematically calculate the private part of an RSA key pair is virtually impossible, but if a system is hacked and a private key is disclosed, all encrypted data is decrypt-able to outsiders, and this may include material intercepted over a long period of time.

 Failing badly may also relate to a security problem that involves hardware or software components used in thousands or even millions of installations.